Youth & Family

 Saturday, March 14 ~ 1pm to 3pm

 Welcome to the world of knitted wire art for families!
-Adult and child pairs will enjoy working together as they learn how to make a spring bunny and 3-D carrot, using the French spool loom as a tool to create unique fiber art.
+Adult and child pairs will enjoy working together as they learn to make two whimsical giant paper clips, using the French spool loom to create unique fiber art.
 Participants will leave class with their own French spool loom, hook, tapestry needle, patterns, and yarn to continue exploring their new skills.
-Approximate dimensions of completed pieces: Bunny: 8 in. x 5 in.; 3-D carrot: 4 in. x 3 in.

 Class Notes: Each registration is for one (1) youth (ages 7-12) with one (1) accompanying adult (18+).
 Due to the small class size, only one adult may accompany each registered youth.
 If an adult would like to accompany multiple youth participants, please register each child separately and list the adult’s name for each registration.